The Role of Social Media in Book Marketing

 By Brittney Karpovich, Social Media Expert Smith Publicity

 Remember: readers want to build lasting relationships with authors they like and are drawn to your topic based, perhaps, at first on its genre, but they also want to discover more about your insights, perspective, and expertise.
-Here are some ideas on what to share on social media:

 - Facts and nuggets of information you learned from researching your book